noorulain276775/All_About_React_And_Javascript/README.md

+### This is my JAVASCRIPT AND REACT TUTORIAL WEBSITE.
+FOR EXPLANING ALL THE CONCEPTS OF JAVASCRIPT IN SIMPLE WORDS.

 ## What is Reactjs?
 Reactjs is an open-source, component based frontend javascript library for the view layer of the application.
 It is supported by Meta.